The Tampa Bay Phoenix Club is a PRIVATE MEMBERSHIP club.

 - NO firearm/gun play (real or simulated).

-- NO breath play/choking/neck ropes or other neck restraints that can tighten.
+- NO breath play/choking/smothering play/neck ropes or other neck restraints that can tighten.
 (NON-tightening ties that function similarly to a collar are allowed.)
-If a bottom is standing, do NOT attach anything to their neck other than a collar, and do NOT attach anything to the collar and then to an overhead hardpoint.
+If a bottom is standing, do NOT attach anything to their neck other than a collar (or a leash that you’re holding in your hand), and do NOT attach anything to the collar and then to an overhead hardpoint.
 If their knees go out, you’ve just hung them, crushed their trachea, or snapped their neck.
+This also means no face-sitting, even with clothes on.

 - Clean all equipment you use immediately after play with the provided supplies, and dispose of all trash in the provided garbage cans.
 Dispose of your cups, plates, etc. At the end of the night, please clean and wipe down your chair and table.

-- Please be courteous and limit scenes (including set-up and break down) to 60 minutes.
+- Please be courteous and limit scenes (including set-up and break down) to 60 minutes if someone is waiting for equipment.
 Please move your belongings away from a piece of play equipment immediately after you are finished playing so others know it’s available.
 Do not leave your stuff set up and go do aftercare–clear it first.
 Do not “stake out” a piece of equipment and leave your bags, because staff WILL move them.
 If you want to use a specific piece of equipment that’s busy, we strongly suggest telling our DMs so they can help facilitate the logistics.

 - If you are going to do more than one scene on a piece of equipment, conduct your first scene, clean it and MOVE so someone else can use it (or check with the DMs to see if anyone else wants to use it) and allow someone else to have a turn on it.
 Or move to a different piece of equipment.

-- We have rolls of paper and shrink wrap you can cover the tables with, just ask for assistance.
-If unfamiliar with wax play, please read the posted instructions first and ask a DM for assistance BEFORE engaging in it.
+- We have rolls of paper and shrink wrap you can cover the medical tables with, just ask for assistance.

-- If nude, or your bare bottom is exposed, sit on a towel or blanket.
+- If nude, or your bare bottom is exposed, you MUST sit on a towel or blanket.
+We have a limited number for sale in the office.

 - Notify DMs/staff before conducting edge play.
 (Fire play of any kind, knife play, suspensions, medical play, etc.) For play involving elements of fire/fire play, please make sure to take all safety precautions before play starts.
 (Some types of fire play are not allowed due to safety issues and facility/space constraints.
 Please ask us first what is and isn’t allowed.)
 Depending on the situation, permission for some types of play might be denied on a case-by-case or night-by-night basis.
 We do our best to try to accommodate our members, but safety is our priority.
 We might ask for you to delay your scene to allow staff/DMs time to prepare properly.
 We appreciate your understanding and cooperation in this matter in helping to keep the Phoenix Club a safe place to play.
 If you have any questions about this policy, please feel free to contact us ahead of time to discuss it or to make arrangements in advance so we can ensure your play will go smoothly and safely.